williamlocke/IAPValidation/README.md

 The iOS 5 requirement is only because of the use of NSJSONSerialization; patches to replace NSJSONSerialization with an iOS 4 compatibility implementation (in NSData+RRTransactionParsingAdditions) are welcome.

 The verification code tries first with the deployment verification servers, and retries with the sandbox if the returned error code indicates this is needed.
-Therefore, no changes are needed between debug and deployment buiilds.
+Therefore, no changes are needed between debug and deployment builds.

 Use
 --------